Expanding the possibilities

 CHIMERIK 似不像

-Led by Sammy Chien and Caroline MacCaull, Chimerik 似不像 is a multi-award-winning interdisciplinary nonprofit arts organization consisting of artists from underrepresented groups (people of colour, LGBTQ2S+, Immigrants, Women in technology, Linguistic/Language minorities, neurodiversities, Youth and next generation) from various age groups, backgrounds, levels of experience, and disciplines including: contemporary dance, performance art, Interactive technology/installations, film/video, new media, XR, projection & lighting design, experimental music, sound art, visual arts.
+Led by Sammy and Caroline Chien-MacCaull, Chimerik 似不像 is a multi-award-winning interdisciplinary nonprofit arts organization consisting of artists from underrepresented groups (people of colour, LGBTQ2S+, Immigrants, Women in technology, Linguistic/Language minorities, neurodiversities, Youth and next generation) from various age groups, backgrounds, levels of experience, and disciplines including: contemporary dance, performance art, Interactive technology/installations, film/video, new media, XR, projection & lighting design, experimental music, sound art, visual arts.
 Through arts, technology, and ritual practices, each individual is capable of expanding our human potentials (such as neuroplasticity) to collectively have an energetic ripple effect to the sociopolitical, artistic and spiritual impact to humanity at large.